-If you already have preconceived ideas that you will mess up, then you will most likely be watching your performance instead of just being present in the moment and doing it.
+If you already have preconceived ideas that you will mess up, then you will most likely be watching your performance instead of just being present in the moment and doing what you need to do.

 I was never truly listening to the other person and this was the reason I never felt part of it.
-I was just concerned about me and how I was doing and this is why I felt so detached from the conversation and why it felt so shallow.
+I was just concerned about me and how I was doing and this is why I felt so detached from the conversation and why it felt so shallow and contrived.

-I now knew that I had to learn to stop caring about how I was doing or coming across and just have a conversation.
+I now knew that to move forward, I had to learn to stop caring about how I was doing or coming across and just have a conversation.
 I can’t tell you the difference it made when I took on this new approach.

 Conversations started to flow far better as I now felt more present and I could actually hear and take in what they were saying.
 I even allowed myself to mess up and stutter a bit without seeing it as wrong.
 I was no longer going to judge myself or worry about how I was doing, as it was exactly this that took my attention away in the first place.